 Many of the same principles that apply to parental visitation also apply to grandparents seeking visitation.
 A grandparent can visit with the grandchild on a schedule that suits all parties and is determined by the court.
 One of the biggest advantages of visitation is the ability to take a more meaningful role in the child’s life.
 For children facing the death of one parent or a divorce, having access to a favorite grandparent on a regular schedule makes things easier.
-Because this is an arrangement that must be made with the best interest of the child in mind, grandparents benefit from knowing how to prove that regular contact is necessary to help keep the child happy.
+Because this is an arrangement that must be made with the interest of the child in mind, grandparents benefit from knowing how to prove that regular contact is necessary to help keep the child happy.

-Grandparents who feel that a grandchild may benefit from visitation may want to contact a lawyer to find out the best course of action for getting visitation.
+Grandparents who feel that a grandchild may benefit from visitation may want to contact a lawyer to find out the course of action for getting visitation.
 In many cases, children in chaotic home situations, or coping with loss of a parent due to death or divorce, have special emotional needs.
 Grandparents must help show that their influence in the child’s life is of benefit to them.
 With regular visitation options, a grandparent can maintain a good relationship with the child and play a role in maintaining their welfare.

 In most cases, nothing is more precious to an aged adult than the day that person’s child has a child and extends the family.
 Being a grandparent is a wonderful privilege that many people get to enjoy.
 However, sometimes complications can arise, and a grandparent may not be able to receive the visitation that he or she desires.
 A NYC grandparent’s rights attorney can assist with such a situation.
 These lawyers know how important it is to keep the lines of communication open within the family.
 They can help to ensure that your rights are preserved and you have access to fair treatment.